 perform these steps:

-If the disk is formatted with ZFS, click the disk’s entry then its Offline button in order to change that disk’s status to OFFLINE.
+Click the disk’s entry, then its Offline button to change the disk status to OFFLINE.
 This step is needed to properly remove the device from the ZFS pool and to prevent swap issues.
-If the hardware supports hot-pluggable disks, click the disk’s Offline button, pull the disk, then skip to step 3.
-If there is no Offline button but only a Replace button, the disk is already offlined and you can safely skip this step.
+If the hardware supports hot-pluggable disks, click the disk’s Offline button and pull the disk, then skip to step 3.
+If there is no Offline button but only a Replace button, the disk is already offlined and this step can be skipped.

 If the process of changing the disk’s status to OFFLINE fails with a “disk offline failed - no valid replicas” message, the ZFS volume must be scrubbed first with the Scrub Volume button in